deephacks/fup/README.md

 By default, Nim builds dynamically linked binaries using the glibc version present on the OS where those binaries are built.

-Building fully cross-compiled static musl binaries is possible using [nim2-buildroot-toolchain](https://github.com/deephacks/nim2-buildroot-toolchain), which provide a fully automated toolchain using docker and [buildroot](https://buildroot.org/).
+Building fully static and cross-compiled musl binaries is possible using [nim2-buildroot-toolchain](https://github.com/deephacks/nim2-buildroot-toolchain), which provide a fully automated toolchain using docker and [buildroot](https://buildroot.org/).